dalx2549/SGV/README.md

   $ rake db:seed
   ```

-* How to run the test suite
+* How to run the app

   ```
   $ redis-server